askeladdk/aiedit/README.md

 AIEdit
 ======

-Editor for Red Alert 2 and Tiberium Sun AI.ini files.
+Editor for Red Alert 2 and Tiberian Sun AI.ini files.

 Deezire's AI guide is included in case you need help figuring out what's what.
 The program usage itself should be self explanatory.